 Putting together a decent but affordable setup for playing guitar while traveling isn’t impossible!
 If you pair the Hofner Shorty with Rocksmith, an iRig, and the DOSS SoundBox, you can play and practice your guitar absolutely anywhere your travels might take you.

-Enjoy this post?
+Enjoy this post about the best travel guitar?
 Please take a moment to share it on Facebook, Pinterest, or Twitter.

 Latest posts by Ryan (see all)